 Episode #28 - Examining Our Connection to Racism with Dr. Maidenberg

 Today, we explore our connection to racism with Dr. Michelle Maidenberg.
 We examine how cultural perspectives and experiences shape much of the racist rhetoric and perspectives in our lives, and how we might perceive and manage the guilt and shame we feel.
 We also dive into how we might approach situations in which friends, family, or colleagues consciously or unconsciously share racist rhetoric.
-And finally....besides breaking down the role of biases, sitting in discomfort, and facing social fears in relation to racism, we break down the importance of mindfulness in our daily approach.
+And finally... besides breaking down the role of biases, sitting with discomfort, and facing social fears related to racism, we break down the importance of mindfulness in our daily approach.

 I’m excited to share my genuine and thought-provoking conversation with you.
 Dr. Maidenberg is the president and clinical director of Westchester Group Works, a center for group therapy in Harrison, NY, where she maintains a private practice.